 The bold solid lines show Δr or LGD for correction formulas: ru = rd + k1 rd3 (3rd order; blue); ru = rd + h1 rd3 + h2 rd5 (5th order; green); or the arctan/tan equations (red).
 With these equations |Δr| often increases as a function of r(distorted), i.e., it tends to be largest near the image corners.
 The selected value (or the one with the least error, err) is shown in boldface.

-- SMIA TV distortion may not be reliable for highly-distorted (extreme fisheye) lenses, especially when the image circle of the lens is inside the image.
+- SMIA TV distortion may not be meaningful for highly-distorted (extreme fisheye) lenses, especially when the image circle of the lens is inside the image.
 In some cases when the answer seems to be unreliable, “NaN” is returned for SMIA TV distortion.

 - “Mustache distortion” may appear when the two 5th order coefficients have the opposite sign.
+A better indicator may be a change in sign of the curvature, shown in the Radial Distortion plot.